-Paragraph (f) of Condition 9 deals with the Article 3 of the Income Tax Act no. 90/2003 (ITA) (as amended by Act no. 70/2009), which imposes withholding tax on payments of Icelandic sourced interest to a foreign bondholders at a rate of 10%, unless exemptions are available to the relevant bondholders in their home countries or under a double taxation treaty with Iceland.
+Paragraph (f) of Condition 9 deals with the Article 3(8) of the Income Tax Act no. 90/2003 (ITA) (as amended by Act no. 70/2009), which imposes withholding tax on payments of Icelandic sourced interest to a foreign bondholders at a rate of 10%, unless the issue is exempt on the grounds that the bonds are registered with a securities depository within the EEA or OECD and has been registered as such.
+Further exemptions are available to the relevant bondholders in their home countries or under a double taxation treaty with Iceland.

-In April 2013 the Icelandic Parliament adopted an amendment to Article 3 of the ITA exempting from taxation the interest earned on income by non-domestic entities, from certain debt instruments issued by financial institutions.
+In April 2013 the Icelandic Parliament adopted an amendment to Article 3(8) of the ITA exempting from taxation the interest earned on income by non-domestic entities, from certain debt instruments issued by financial institutions.
 This exemption includes bonds registered with a securities depository within the EEA or OECD such as those issued under this programme.
-The exception is subject to general registration of the programme with the Director of Revenue (Ríkisskattstjóri)
+The exception is subject to general registration of the programme with the Director of Revenue (Ríkisskattstjóri).